-This service uses material from Common Worship, produced by the Church of England in 2000 using contemporary language; the bible readings are also in a contemporary translation.
+This is a communion service using material from Common Worship, produced by the Church of England in 2000 using contemporary language; the bible readings are also in a contemporary translation.
 As St Martin’s has a strong choral tradition, the parish choir makes a considerable contribution to the service.

 This is our main Sunday worship and there is a strong emphasis on high quality preaching and fine music.
 It normally lasts around 1 hour 15 minutes.
 We offer refreshments in the west end of the church after the worship and this gives a ready opportunity to welcome visitors.

-Contemporary worship for all ages.
+A contemporary service led by our worship band for all ages.
 This is a shorter service suited to younger children, without Communion but including a Baptismal Welcome.
 Followed by refreshments.

 Choral Matins and Choral Evensong